 Your Checklist for Physical Development

-Klutz Activity Kits — Tap into your kid's creativity with hands-on Klutz sets that'll have them creating PAW Patrol buddies, crafting zoo animals out of clothespins, and dreaming up superheroes out of fantastic foam.
+Klutz Activity Kits — Tap into your kid's creativity with hands-on Klutz sets that'll have them creating PAW Patrol buddies, sewing fun objects from felt, and experimenting with colors with their own science kit.

-Little Skill Seekers: Mazes — Your 6-year-old will think of it as a fun treasure hunt, but you'll notice how it improves dexterity and fine motor skills.
+Jumbo Book of Fun for Kids — From hidden pictures to illustrated mazes, your 6-year-old will think of it as a fun treasure hunt, but you'll notice how it improves critical thinking skills.
 This workbook gives children confidence in their ability to solve problems, which is important during this age of rapid learning.

 - Loves to learn (and will be particularly inspired by books like Ada Twist, Scientist)